Dr. Galen Buckwalter explains how he and his team discovered Financial PTSD.

 “Out of left field one day, the answer jumped out and hit me in full force: It’s PTSD, dammit,” he exclaimed when it hit him like a ton of bricks. “… A majority of us don’t have the natural cognitive and organizational styles of those who excel at the kind of thinking that financial planning requires.”

 Dr. Buckwalter already understood that while not all people handle stress or their finances in similar ways, we still have some predictable reactions when it comes to money.
 So he and his team created a study to validate that very concept.
-“We developed a set of over 50 questions based on OCEAN to uncover truths about financial personality, but found a great deal more than we were expecting,” he explains.
+“We developed a set of over 50 questions based on OCEAN to uncover truths about money personality, but found a great deal more than we were expecting,” he explains.

 That’s when they saw that the symptoms of financial stress were matching up surprisingly well with a diagnosis of PTSD.
 “A diagnosis of PTSD requires someone to meet a number of criteria.
 Often reliving the event through nightmares or flashbacks, the disorder brings on avoidance of any situation that reminds someone of the trauma,” Dr. Buckwalter explains.